Baseleba/test/README.md

     raise KeyError("Could not find 'rootGroup' in the JSON structure.")

 all_parameters = []  # single list to collect all parameters
+parameter_context_name = "MigratedVariables"  # Name of the new context we create

 def traverse_process_group(group):
-    """Recursively traverse process groups and collect all variables into one parameter context.""" vars_dict = group.get("variables", {})
+    """Recursively traverse process groups, collect variables, and attach parameter context name.""" vars_dict = group.get("variables", {})
     if vars_dict:
+        # Add variables to global list
         for var_name, var_value in vars_dict.items():
             all_parameters.append({
                 "name": var_name,